solspace/ee-freeform/documentation/settings.md

 # Settings

 Freeform Next includes several settings that allow you to customize your form management experience.
-To adjust your settings, click the **Settings** menu item while in the Freeform Next plugin, or go to **Settings > Plugins > Freeform** and click the settings cog icon.
+To adjust your settings, click the **Settings** menu item while in the Freeform Next plugin, or go to **CP > Developer > Add-On Manager > Freeform Next > Settings**.

 [![General Settings](images/cp_settings-general.png)](images/cp_settings-general.png)